Daily-Aaron/DDR-A20/README.md

 Give the respective credits if you are going to upload videos in YouTube, Twitch, Facebook, Instagram, TikTok, etc.
 7) There's another screen called "Game Options" (In Stepmania Options), there you can choose if you want to show the Cut-Ins during the gameplay, GuideLines, ShockArrows (Mines) Increments combo, Change the Version (A20, A20+), Model (GOLD, BLUE), etc.
+8) ⚠️ If you are going to use D3D, please turn the option High-res textures to Force Off in Stepmania options/"Graphics/Sound Options"/High-res textures.
+If you use openGL, don't do this step.⚠️

 //ESPAÑOL

 Qué tal chicos!
 Curilang aquí ahora en Github, por favor sigue las instrucciones y recomendaciones.
 1) Cambia tu región en el archivo "Region.lua", este archivo debe estar en la carpeta Themes, no dentro del tema.
 2) MUY IMPORTANTE!
 Configura tus botones, especialmente "MenuIzquierda, MenuDerecha, MenuArriba, MenuAbajo".
 Esto es